There was something that stuck with me for a while after I visited the Barking Mad headquarters recently.

 It was a framed piece of paper, with the soft outlines of very faint scribbles.
 Those pencilled scribbles were in fact the very start of Barking Mad, and they’re proudly displayed in the boardroom in a frame that states “Out of small seeds…”

-As the owner of a young business (we recently celebrated Bloomin’ Creative’s first anniversary as a PR agency set-up), this was particularly poignant because Barking Mad’s story of success and growth is one I’ve admired from afar as a fellow Kirkby Lonsdale business.
+As the owner of a young business (I recently celebrated Bloomin’ Creative’s first anniversary as a PR agency set-up), this was particularly poignant because Barking Mad’s story of success and growth is one I’ve admired from afar as a fellow Kirkby Lonsdale business.

 That’s why I was delighted when owner and marketing head Richard Dancy invited me in for a chat, and I was keen to find out how PR has helped them become a market leader in their industry – providing alternative pet care to traditional kennels.